 Voice commerce is part of Conversational AI, which includes bots.
 The ability to buy goods online using voice and a compatible smart device is growing and evolving.
-Worldwide usage of voice assistant tech is expected to double from 4.2billion to 8.4billion voice assistants between 2020 and 2024, albeit only 11% of European Union citizens surveyed in 2020 had already used a voice assistant.7 Voice commerce functionality is likely to increasingly be built into platforms such as mobile websites and shopping apps.
-By 2024, 92% of surveyed US adults expect voice assistants to help with shopping tasks.8
+Worldwide usage of voice assistant tech is expected to double from 4.2 billion to 8.4 billion voice assistants between 2020 and 2024, albeit only 11% of European Union citizens surveyed had already used a voice assistant.7

-Voice assistants are not just about the 'big boys' of Amazon's Alexa, Apple's Siri, Samsung's Bixby, or Google's Assistant.
+Voice commerce functionality is increasingly likely to be built into platforms such as mobile websites and shopping apps.
+By 2024, 92% of surveyed US adults expect voice assistants to help with shopping tasks.
+Voice assistants are not just about the "big boys" of Amazon's Alexa, Apple's Siri, Samsung's Bixby, or Google's Assistant.
 In India for example, four engineers introduced voice assistants to tier-2 cities by developing Niki, an Al-enabled technology to help shoppers order groceries and pay bills.

 Voice commerce expedites shopper search and evaluate journey stages by curating limited options to choose from, or by reordering a previously bought product from an existing preferred retailer.
 The replenishment of frequently bought items using voice assistants - "Alexa, add detergent to my cart" - could be considered the opposite of social commerce and livestreaming, in that there is no product or brand discovery.
 And a converged touchpoint in that there may be no search and evaluate journey stages, unless the voice assistant or smart hub offers brand and product options, such as with Amazon's Echo Show which has a touchscreen.
-This makes it difficult for brands trying to create switch, or new and 'challenger' brands attempting to create awareness.
+This makes it difficult for brands trying to create switching behaviors, or new and "challenger" brands attempting to create awareness.